codefellows-javascript-401d13/06-tcp_servers/README.md

 ### Chat Features

 * @all triggers a broadcast event
-* @nickname allows a user change their nickname
+* @newname allows a user change their nickname
 * @dm allows a user to send a message directly to another user by nick name or by their guest id (unique client id) when a user sends a message, their nickname will be printed i.e. cupid: sup lover